 Tips!
 The spicier the food, the sweeter the wine needs to be.
 A white Zinfandel is often the best choice for spicy foods.

 Zinfandel is a good red wine for charcuterie and meaty appetizers.
-A light, young Zinfandel is the best choice if you want an easy drinking style which pairs with many different types of snacks.
+A light, young Zinfandel is the best choice if you want an easy drinking style that pairs with many different types of snacks.
 Olives, salty crackers, peppery salami and spicy nuts will taste good with this Zinfandel style.

 Zinfandel pairs best with salty and rich cheeses, such as smoked gouda, cheddar and parmesan.
 It also pairs well with grilled Halloumi as well as salty blue cheese like Stilton.
 The sweetness and fruit in the wine will balance the strong flavours in the cheese.